Finalrentals

 Frequently Asked Questions on Driving in Bulgaria

-Do I need an International Driving Permit to drive in Bulgaria?
-If your national licence is issued by an EU member state, the UK, or follows the Vienna Convention on Road Traffic, a standard licence is usually sufficient.
-However, if your licence is in a non-Latin script, you must carry an IDP to ensure local authorities can verify your credentials.
+• Do I need to get an International Driving Permit?
+If your driving licence is issued by an EU/EEA member state, it is usually sufficient, and you don’t need additional documentation.
+However, if you are not from the EU, you must carry an International Driving Permit (IDP) to ensure local authorities can verify your credentials.

-How do I pay for parking in Bulgarian city centres?
+• How can I pay for parking in colour-coded zones?
 Parking in Blue or Green zones is typically paid via an SMS sent from a local mobile number to a designated shortcode.
 If you do not have a Bulgarian SIM card, you must locate a parking warden or use a dedicated mobile app to avoid being clamped.

-What should I do if I encounter a police checkpoint?
-If signalled by an officer with a red baton or a reflective disc, pull over safely and remain in your vehicle with your hands visible.
+• What must I do if I get stopped by police officers?
+If signalled by a police officer with a red baton or a reflective disc, pull over safely and remain in your vehicle with your hands visible.
 You will be expected to present your passport, driving licence, car registration documents, and proof of insurance.

 Book a Rental Car for a Fun Drive around Bulgaria